In what sort of circumstances are caveats used?

 What if there is no agreement?

-This is where matters become complicated and, if you have not already done so, you are strongly recommended to seek legal advice.
+This is where matters become beyond the remit of the Probate Office and, if you have not already done so, you are strongly recommended to seek legal advice as a matter of priority.